INFORMSJoC/2021.0289/README.md

 ## Results

-We present all the experimental results in the folder results, as well as figures in the paper.
+We present all the experimental results in the folder results.
 Specifically, we provide:

-the mean square error of $\theta_t$ when dimension is 2,5 and 20 and when the simulation-optimization algorithm is based on FD estimator and multilevel FD estimator respectively.
+for Algorithm 1 and Algorithm 2, the mean square error of $\theta_t$ for $t=1,2,...200$ when dimension is 2; for Algorithm 1, we provide the value of $\theta_t$ for 200 independent solving process to demonstrate central limit theorem;

+for Algorithm 2, the mean square error of $\theta_t$ and cumulative computational cost for $t=1,2,...200$ when dimension is 5;

+for Algorithm 1 and Algorithm 2, the mean square error of $\theta_t$ and cumulative computational cost for $t=1,2,...200$ when dimension is 20.

+We provide original figures in the paper.

 ## Replicating

+In scripts, we provide the code for replicating Figure 2 (estimated density function by using kernel density estimation).
+Other figures in the paper can be replicated by using numerical results we provide.

-##
+## Additional Document

+We provide appendices ...